 And now is the time to move to the next chapter.

-COVID-19 Fact: Chinese research finds, people with blood type 'A' are at highest risk of coronavirus infection and people with blood type 'O' are at least risk.
+Chinese research finds, people with blood type ‘A’ are at highest risk of coronavirus infection and people with blood type ‘O’ are at least risk.

-A study conducted at around 138 patients at Zhongnan Hospital of Wuhan University found that among those infected with the new coronavirus, about 99% of people had a fever.
+A study conducted at around 138 patients at Zhongnan Hospital of Wuhan University found that among those infected with the SARV-SoV-2, about 99% of people had a fever.
 At the same time, more than half experienced fatigue and a dry cough, and about one-third of the people experienced muscle pain and difficulty breathing.

 In confirmed cases of COVID-19, symptoms range from mild to severe, starting with a cold and fever.
 As symptoms are similar to the flu, the disease becomes more challenging to detect.
 Most common symptoms of COVID-19 may include: